zephyr/drivers/bluetooth/hci/h4.c

 }

-static inline void read_payload(void)
+static inline void read_payload(const struct device *dev)

 {